Concerning the COVID-19 situation:

 jeep30dhf@yahoo.com.

 Installing 3 forward pulling gears is exactly the same as the 4 gear setup (below Ê) with the exception of the reverse idler gear.
 Simply machine the opposite end from the spacer end of the reverse idler gear back approximately 1/4" and turn down the spacer end diameter a bit (to clear the gears).
-The reason for this is the gear will be moving back towards the case of the transmission a bit.
+The reason for this is the gear will be moving back towards the transmission housing a bit.
 It is really very simple, especially if using the forks and spacers from Midwest Super Cub.

 If you want to use your factory shift forks, you will only have to modify one.
 To do so, cut the forks off of the rail assembly and weld on new ones.
 I used a large, flat heat-treated washer with a side cut out to make one of mine after doing the first.
 Just place the gears in position with the rails in what gear it should be aligned the new fork.
 Tack weld it in place, then you can weld it on the bench to finish it.
 It isn't any big trick, no remachining the rails, no fancy gear grinding and no headaches.
 I did use an aftermarket spacer kit for the first transaxle I repaired.
 I kept the dimensions and made our own for the other installments.
 Their spacers let you use the original detents on the rails.
 Plain aluminum round stock can be used.